curl/everything-curl/usingcurl-verbose.md

 That 1270 bytes should then be in the 'saved' file.
-You can also see that there was a header named Content-Length: in the response that contained the exact file length.
-(It won't always be present in responses.)
+You can also see that there was a header named Content-Length: in the response that contained the exact file length (it won't always be present in responses).

 ### --trace and --trace-ascii

 There are times when `-v` is not enough.
-In particular when you want to store the complete stream, including the actual transferred data.
+In particular, when you want to store the complete stream including the actual transferred data.

 For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or